Skálmöld: History

 Snæbjörn Ragnarsson and Björgvin Sigurðsson, who have been friends since childhood and have played together in various collectives, including death metal and punk bands, decided to start a new metal band, Skálmöld, formed in August 2009 in Reykjavík.
 The other band members had also been active in the Icelandic music scene.
 Initially, the band was intended to be merely a hobby, but the members soon decided to record an album before they were "too old and tired".

 After contacting most of the Icelandic labels—to no avail—the band was signed by the Faroese label Tutl in November 2010, which released the band's debut album Baldur in Iceland and the Faroe Islands.
 In April 2011, the band signed a record deal with Napalm Records; Baldur was re-released worldwide the following August.

 The deal with Napalm gave Skálmöld a significant popularity boost.
 The band was invited to participate in the Wacken Open Air festival and the Heidenfest 2011 tour.

 On April 13, 2012, Skálmöld began recording its second album, Börn Loka, which was released in October the same year.

 In November, 2013, Skálmöld played a series of concerts with the Iceland Symphony Orchestra at the Harpa concert hall in Reykjavík.
 A live album and accompanying video, Skálmöld & Sinfóníuhljómsveit Íslands, was released on 18 December 2013.

 The next studio album was Með vættum, released in 2014, which tells the story of a woman who encounters enemies in the north, east, south and west of Iceland, and is assisted by mythological beings.
 In 2016 Skálmöld released Vögguvísur Yggdrasils, an album themed around the different worlds of Norse cosmology.
 It was followed by Sorgir in 2018, which tells four tragic stories, each from two different perspectives.

-The band's official book, The Saga Of Skálmöld, was published in 2021.
+After celebrating its ten-year anniversary with three shows in Reykjavík that became the basis for a live album in 2020, Skálmöld decided to take a pause.
+The band's official book, The Saga of Skálmöld, was published in 2021.
 It was written by British author Joel McIver and featured a foreword by President of Iceland Guðni Th.
 Jóhannesson.
+Returning from the pause after three years, Skálmöld's sixth studio album Ýdalir is set to be released on 18 August 2023 through Napalm Records.